briandenicola/xlr8-e2eaisolutions/docs/03-aihub/ifs-aihub-step1-scenario.md

 ---

-## Success Criteria
+## Success Criteria ✅

 By the end of this step, you should have:
-- Identified the primary business drivers and user needs for the AI Hub
+- ✓ Identified the primary business drivers and user needs for the AI Hub
-- Listed the core architectural and governance elements required
+- ✓ Listed the core architectural and governance elements required
-- Acknowledged key lessons learned from the RAG chatbot implementation
+- ✓ Acknowledged key lessons learned from the RAG chatbot implementation

+To successfully complete this step, ensure you have a clear understanding of why IFS needs a centralized AI Hub and what primary challenges it must address.

 [🔝 Back to Top](#step-1-scenario)